drufball/yosai/_drafts/intrigue.md

 <br />
 <br />

 Everyone but Iruka sat in a small room inside the Bloodhall.
-The boy, whose name was Kashi, sat nervously in the corner of the room, picking at the new robes he wore.
-Soundstealer stood, leaning against the wall.
+The boy, whose name was Kashi, sat nervously in the corner of the room, picking methodically at the new robes he wore.
+Soundstealer was with them, leaning against the wall.
 It was the first time they had seen him since he gave the mission.

 "You have done well."
 He addressed Fumi.
 "Was there anything out of the ordinary?"
-Soundstealer's gaze traveled over the group lazily.
+Soundstealer's gaze crawled over the group.

 Remembering Iruka's suggestion to play dumb, Moto spoke up before the others could reply.
 "Not really, sir.
-He was lucky not to be bitten, that made the extraction much easier."
+He was lucky not to be bitten, that made the extraction easier."

 Soundstealer watched him for a moment, his eyes probing.
 He held the stare just long enough to make Moto uncomfortable, then nodded.